witlesswitness/EasyBot/README.md

 # LunchBot

-The project was an educational exercise in
+###This project was an educational exercise for Fullstack Academy's Cyber Security Bootcamp.

-This package contains both a Python executable that adds a Linux device to a botnet.
-We also built a bot command server controlled by a GUI.

-The GUI starts the server and sets up a directory that hosts the files necessary for its own operation and the operation of its bots.
-The server posts the files on a webpage to allow easy communication and monitoring of all trafic.
-The GUI allows the user to easily issue custom commands to the bots as a group or individually.
-The server also maintains a roster of all the devices that have become part of the network so that new devices are able to name themselves.

-The victim side executable automatically creates a hidden directory for itself to work out of and edits the crontab.
-The first time it is launched, it assigns itself a UID and sends that information to the server by comparing against previously assigned names hosted on the website.
-It regularly checks to see if the server has commands for it by parsing the instructions page on the website for commands assigned to its UID.
-When it has a command to run, it executes it on the command line and sends the output to the server log in a timestamped readable format.
-If there are no commands, it sends a message to the server announcing that it is online.
-The executable is written in such a way that no matter where it lives in the device, it will still function properly.
+##Contents
+1. README.md
+    You're here now.
+2. GUI.py
+    Running this both starts a python server on port 8080 and launches a graphic user interface to issue commands to "victim" machines.
+Inputting the UID of a specific machine will instruct that machine.
+Inputting `any` for the UID will instruct all active machines.
+3. Instructions_editor.py
+    Python script that the GUI calls to edit a file hosted on the server called `instructions.txt`.
+4. ServerStart.py
+    Python script that the GUI calls to launch the server.
+This script also sets up a directory called `server` and pupulates them with the files `botnames.txt`, `logs.txt`, and `instructions.txt`.
+5. editbotname.py
+    ServerStart.py calls this script to maintain a roster of machines listed on `botnames.txt`.
+The script updates the list as machines send a POST request to the server with their UID.
+6. lunchbot.py
+    This script reads the crontab and adds two cronjobs (if they aren't already present) that ensure that this script is ran every day at noon and that a function called `instructions()` is ran every minute.
+It then creates a directory called `.bot` in the `/tmp` directory if it doesn't already exist.
+    A file called `name.txt` is written to the `.bot` directory.
+The script checks the page `botnames.txt` and assigns itself a UID based on the last listed integer on the page.
+For example if the last integer is 5, then the script will write 6 into the `name.txt` file.
+    The `instructions()` function sends a GET request to `instructions.txt`.
+If the machine finds instructions with `any` or its UID on the page, it will execute those instructions and send a time stamped output with its UID to the server.
+If there are no instructions for the machine, then it will send a time-stamped message to the logs saying that it is online.
+All GET and POST requests are documented on the serverside in `logs.txt`.

-##Note:  In the GUI, the stop server button kills <b>all</b> running python processes.
+##Notes:  In the GUI, the stop server button kills <b>all</b> running python processes on the host machine.
+          In lunchbox.py, replace the `{IP}` tag where it is present with the IP address of the machine hosting the server.

+<b>© 2020 Alex Harris and Charles Timmons</b>
+  <i>This is for educational purposes only.
+Feel free to test this on your own network, but we do not condone this being used for any unauthorized or illegal activites.</i>